gouravkhunger/CodeForces/README.md

 # CodeForces
-My solutions of various CodeForces Problems
+My solutions of various CodeForces Problems.

+The solved codes are placed in folders which correspond to their ratings.